pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Improve `axle.stats.rationalProbabilityDist` as probabilities become smaller
 * Test `axle.algebra.tuple2Field`
 * Factor `axle.game.moveFromRandomState` in terms of a random walk on a graph.
-  * Brownian motion, Random walk, Ito process, ...
+  * Compare to Brownian motion, Random walk, Ito process, ...
   * Provide some axoms
     * no outgoing with path in from non-zero mass monotonically increases
     * no incoming with path out monotonically decreases